castorini/anserini/docs/regressions-dl19-passage-docTTTTTquery.md

 Settings tuned on the MS MARCO passage sparse judgments _may not_ work well on the TREC dense judgments.

-Note that retrieval metrics are computed to depth 1000 hits per query (as opposed to 100 hits per query for DL19 doc ranking).
+Note that retrieval metrics are computed to depth 1000 hits per query (as opposed to 100 hits per query for document ranking).
-Also, for computing nDCG, remember that we keep qrels of _all_ relevance grades, whereas for other metrics (e.g., MAP), relevance grade 1 is considered not relevant (i.e., use the `-l 2` option in `trec_eval`).
+Also, for computing nDCG, remember that we keep qrels of _all_ relevance grades, whereas for other metrics (e.g., AP), relevance grade 1 is considered not relevant (i.e., use the `-l 2` option in `trec_eval`).
 The experimental results reported here are directly comparable to the results reported in the [track overview paper](https://arxiv.org/abs/2003.07820).

 Note this regression was revamped as part of [#1730](https://github.com/castorini/anserini/issues/1730), but the results did not change.